dladd/pyFormex/sphinx/intro.rst

 By default, sends diagnostical and informational messages to the terminal from which the program was started.
 Sometimes this may be inconvenient, e.g. because the user has no access to the starting terminal.
-You can redirect these messages to the message window of the GUI by starting pyformex with the commandpyformex --redirect.
+You can redirect these messages to the message window of the GUI by starting pyformex with the command ``pyformex --redirect``.
 The desktop starters installed by the installation procedure use this option.

 In some cases the user may want to use the mathematical power of without the